Living with adult children

 - Some of these are the young person's business only, eg what she wears.
 Some of them are important to discuss and negotiate, eg chores.

-If you and your young person are having difficulties getting on together, there is a topic on our Young Adult site which you could have a look at, and then ask your young person to have a look at too Relationships with parents.
+If you and your young person are having difficulties getting on together, there is a topic on our Teen site which you could have a look at, and then ask your young person to have a look at too Relationships with parents - working it out.

 you can do